Wilhelmina Alexander (artist): Artistic career

 Alexander's painting style has been described as being akin to the Impressionist movement, and the Canadian Group of Seven Artists (particularly that of Tom Thomson).
 Her work is known for its vibrant use of colors.
-While she is most known for her floral scenes, she has also painted landscapes, still-life scenes, and landscape scenes depicting water.
+While she is most known for her floral scenes, she also painted landscapes, still-life scenes, and landscape scenes depicting water.
 Most of her landscape paintings depict places in Southern Ontario such as the Georgian Bay and the Muskoka Lakes regions.
-However, she has also painted scenes from England, South Carolina, and Bermuda.
+She also painted scenes from England, South Carolina, and Bermuda.

 Her floral scenes have garnered her the most attention out of all of her paintings.
 On three separate occasions, she exhibited her floral scenes in Toronto and Montreal through the Royal Canadian Academy of Arts.
 Her participation in the annual exhibitions held at the Art Gallery of Hamilton was predominantly made up of these floral scenes.
 Among those exhibited include her Bowl of Zinnias, July Garden, Phyllis and Bittersweet, Canterbury Bells, and Pom-Pom Zinnias.